2025 HIP Week Speakers

 Lisa is a Certified Health Information Management professional with over 15 years of experience within Newfoundland and Labrador’s health system and she’s passionate advocate for standards and health information management.
 Lisa joined CHIMA as the Director of the Canadian College of Health Information Management in 2024, and in this role, she is excited to work with academic partners across Canada to support and enhance curricular standards for health information programs, and to elevate the College’s certifications.

-Lisa’s Session
+Lisa’s Sessions

 October 22 | 12:30 PM – 2:30 PM